bitrise-io/devcenter/_articles/en/deploy/ios-deploy/deploying-an-ios-app-for-external-testing.md

 - ios
 - deploy
 - app-store
-summary: 'Before deploying your app to the App Store, you might want to release it to external testers who can test it on their devices outside the development environment. '
+description: 'Before deploying your app to the App Store, you might want to release it to external testers who can test it on their devices outside the development environment. '
 menu:
   ios-deploy: